-OREM has transferred more than 1,600 acres from federal ownership for economic development, and another 100 acres are scheduled for transfer in 2024.
+OREM has transferred more than 1,700 acres from federal ownership for economic development, and hundreds more are planned in the near future.
 Those efforts have helped attract new business and industry that are investing millions of dollars and creating high paying jobs.